magnetikonline/picoh/README.md

 Remove the given `element` from the DOM, returning `element`.

 #### $.DOM.removeChildAll(element)
-Remove all child DOM elements from the given `element`.
+Remove all child DOM elements from the given `element`, returning an array of removed elements.

 #### $.DOM.hasClass(element,name)
 Returns `true` if `element` has the given CSS class `name` assigned, otherwise return `false`.

 #### $.DOM.addClass(element,name)
-- Add one or more CSS classes of the given `name` to `element`.
-- Provide multiple CSS class names space separated.
+- Add one or more CSS classes of the given `name` to `element` - providing multiple CSS class names space separated.
 - CSS classes already present on `element` will be silently ignored.

 #### $.DOM.removeClass(element,name)
 - Remove one or more CSS classes of the given `name` from `element`.
-- Provide multiple CSS class names space separated.
+- Provide multiple CSS class names for removal space separated.

-#### $.DOM.setOpacity(element,opacity)
-- Set the given `element` a new `opacity` level.
-- For IE8 and below:
-	- Sets the alternative `filter: alpha(opacity=LEVEL))` syntax.
-	- Adds the CSS property `zoom: 1` to help correct IE rendering issues.
-- Given `opacity` is rounded to a maximum of two decimal places, otherwise it all just becomes a bit silly.

 #### $.DOM.setStyle(element,styleList)
 - Set the given inline CSS `styleList` (as a key/value object) to `element`.
 Essentially an easier way to set multiple inline element style attributes at once.
 - Internally uses a simplistic `element.style.[styleKey] = value` assignment, therefore `styleList` key(s) must be given using camel cased style names (e.g. `backgroundColor`).
-- Setting inline CSS `opacity` will apply the same IE8 and below alternatives as outlined in `$.DOM.setOpacity()` above.

 Example: